lamps08/White_wine/README.md

 # White_wine
-To predict the quality of white wine
+To predict the quality of white wine using the chemical attributes using python machine learning library scikit-learn